VCL Reports/Dashboards: Supported Database Systems

 - 8 minutes to read

-This topic lists all supported database engines (including database provider assemblies), corresponding XPO data storage adapters, and connection string examples.
-The topic subsections listed below are dedicated to individual database management systems and provide references to step-by-step instructions for how to use these databases as data sources in your app.
+This topic lists database engines you can use with ExpressReports and ExpressDashboards.
+The list includes database provider assemblies, corresponding XPO data storage adapters, and connection string examples.
+Each section is dedicated to an individual database management system / data management technique and includes references to corresponding step-by-step instructions.

-To bind TdxDashboardControl and TdxReport components to data stored in memory (in JSON format), use the TdxBackendInMemoryJSONConnection component.
+To bind TdxDashboard/TdxDashboardControl and TdxReport components to data stored in memory (in JSON format), use the TdxBackendInMemoryJSONConnection component.

 You can use the TdxBackendInMemoryJSONConnection.ConnectionString property to: